 Meanwhile, local country music star Jessica Lynn is continuing her series of living room sessions on Facebook Live.
 Each features stripped-down, intimate performances of new and classic hits, along with Q&As and discussion from the performer.

 Speaking of, they extended tax deadlines but that’s not all you’ve got to worry about right now.
 With the Dow in a downturn, many investment accounts have taken a hit.
-If you’re thinking of rebalancing, The SKG Team at Barnum Financial is holding a series of Webinars of Managing Finances During Market Volatility.
-Webinars are about 20 minutes long and registration is free.
+If you’re thinking of rebalancing, The SKG Team at Barnum Financial is holding a series of Webinars of Managing Finances.
+Webinars are about 45 minutes long and registration is free.
+The next date will be Thursday, July 9 at 12 p.m. and will focus on the different types of annuities.

-Disney, for example, released Frozen 2 three months early to Disney+ this past weekend, which we’re sure your kids already told you about.
+Disney, for example, released Frozen 2 three months early to Disney+, which we’re sure your kids already told you about.
 But hey, it’s free if you’ve already got the streaming service and available elsewhere for a nominal fee, so find yourself a quiet place and let them watch the double feature a few times through.
 If you’re finally ready to give it a(nother) shot, Star Wars: The Rise of Skywalker has also been released to the same platforms.
+Plenty of other studios have gotten in on the digital-first bandwagon, including kids favorites and more dramatic, adult pictures as well.

 The Bedford Playhouse has also gone fully digital, with a host of new and classic programming — including Zoomed expert Q&As and local presentations.
 The best part?
 They’ve partnered with digital distributors so that for some films you can stream through the playhouse’s custom links and direct a portion of your rental price straight back to the BPH!